water-splitting-group/o2_h2_reactor/labjournal_entries/README.md

 # General

-This directory contains the labjournal entries.
+This directory contains labjournal entries.

-`equipment` contains the labjournal entries of the used devices in the other directories
+`equipment` contains labjournal entries of the used devices

-`general_protocols` contains the labjournal entries of the used general protocols in the other directories
+`general_protocols` contains labjournal entries of the used general protocols

-`irradiation setup` contains the labjournal entries for building the setups
+`irradiation_experiments` contains labjournal entries for all photocatalytic tests

-`irradiations` contains the labjournal entries for all irradiation experiments
+`irradiation setup` contains labjournal entries for construction of irradiation chambers, 4-neck photoreactor

-`synthesis` contains the labjournal entries of the synthesis of the ligands and complexes
+`synthesis_experiments` contains labjournal entries for photocatalyst preparation